-And while I was testing it, my free minutes for the month went up, but again it was again so helpful of their team and plans, I was able to get unlimited access of all browsers and devices for full 10 days in just $15 with their on demand pass.
-Once I was able to test these browsers, I really felt glad that it was a great way to test and for a freelancer like me, they have on demand pass and freelancer plan.
+And while I was testing it, my free minutes for the month went up, but again it was again so helpful of their team and plans, I was able to get unlimited access to all browsers and devices for full 10 days in just $15 with their on-demand pass.
+Once I was able to test these browsers, I really felt glad that it was a great way to test and for a freelancer like me, they have a demand pass and freelancer plan.

-I was really mesmerised by the way they have evolved in such a short span of time and come up with such an amazing and pocket friendly tool for us.
+I was really mesmerized by the way they have evolved in such a short span of time and come up with such an amazing and pocket-friendly tool for us.

-One more thing that I liked about LambdaTest that you can even test your local files and folder with LambdaTest, that again on all browsers, OS, devices and browser versions by just connecting a tunnel and running localhost in the browser.
-This helped me a lot afterwards when I learnt not to miss testing on these weird browsers.
+One more thing that I liked about LambdaTest that you can even test your local files and folder with LambdaTest, that again on all browsers, OS, devices, and browser versions by just connecting a tunnel and running localhost in the browser.
+This helped me a lot afterward when I learned not to miss testing on these weird browsers.
 The one more website I was developing didn’t face it as I tested it locally and before sending it to the client finally!

 Cross-browser testing is important and we all know it but still, we overlook it which causes various effects later.
 With a tool like LambdaTest at your aid, you don’t need to dodge cross-browser testing as you do not have to set up an environment or download or install anything, just easy it is!